Drew White (lawyer): Media appearances

-White appears briefly on-screen in director Christophe Gargot's French language documentary film “D’ Arusha a Arusha” (2009) that examines the process of international criminal tribunals and which features notable personalities including Paul Kagame, Navanethem Pillay, Erik Mose, Carla Del Ponte, Ramsey Clark, Faustin Twagiramungu, Laurien Ntezimana, Georges Ruggiu, Theoneste Bagosora and Raphael Constant.
+White appears briefly on-screen in director French language documentary film “D’ Arusha a Arusha” (2009) that examines the process of international criminal tribunals and which features notable personalities including Paul Kagame, Navanethem Pillay, Erik Mose, Carla Del Ponte, Ramsey Clark, Faustin Twagiramungu, Laurien Ntezimana, Georges Ruggiu, Theoneste Bagosora and Raphael Constant.
 White appears in an excerpt from the ‘Military 1’ courtroom, making submissions about the state of the evidence regarding the shooting down of the plane on 6 April 1994 that killed Rwandan president Juvenal Habyarimana and Burundian president Cyprien Ntaryamira.

 Following the completion of the Bagosora prosecution and the 'Military 1' trial, White gave a feature interview on the Canadian Broadcasting Corporation (CBC) national Radio One network to Matt Galloway for The Current news and information broadcast on 23 July 2007.
 The interview was selected as an 'Editor's Choice' as the highlight of the broadcast day and published online in the MeFeedia podcast system.